World Champions Cup

 The World Champions Cup is an annual golf tournament for three seven-player teams, consisting of PGA Tour Champions players.
-It was first played on December 7, 2023, where it held at The Concession Golf Club in the Bradenton, Florida.
-The 2025 edition will be held from December 4−7, 2025 at Feather Sound Country Club in Clearwater, Florida.
+It was first played in 2023 at The Concession Golf Club in Bradenton, Florida.
+The 2025 edition was moved to Feather Sound Country Club in Clearwater, Florida.

 Format

 The tournament is a three-day competition involving three seven-player teams, one representing the United States, one representing Europe, and one International, consisting of the rest of the Americas, Asia, Africa, and Oceania, and is a stroke-play team competition contested across 24 9-hole matches featuring team and singles play.
 The team formats are six-ball and Scotch six-somes (modified alternate shot), with morning and afternoon waves.
 Team USA captained by Jim Furyk won the inaugural competition.